A high order explicit time finite element method for the acoustic wave equation with discontinuous coefficients: Numerical examples

-We tested finite element spaces with $p=1,2,3$ and the terminal time $T=1.0$.
-Table \ref{tab4} and Table \ref{tab4_3} show clearly the optimal convergence rates of the method, which confirm our theoretical results.
-Table \ref{tab4_2} and Table \ref{tab4_4} indicate that high order numerical methods perform much better in terms of \#DoFs for achieving the same error.
-Table \ref{tab4_2} and Table \ref{tab4_4} also compare the numerical errors in terms of \#DoFs for $\eta_0=0.05$ and $\eta_0=0.3$.
-As expected, a well resolved mesh $(\eta_0=0.05)$ performs better than an under resolved mesh $(\eta_0=0.3)$.
+We tested finite element spaces with $p=3,4,5$ and the terminal time $T=1.0$.
+Table \ref{tab4} shows clearly the optimal convergence rates of the method, which confirm our theoretical results.
 We remark, however, since the minimum size of the mesh $h_{\rm min}$ is smaller for a well resolved mesh, the computation is more expensive as the result of smaller time step due to the CFL condition.
 One possible remedy, which deserves further investigation, is the methods of local time stepping for which we refer to the recent works Carle et al \cite{Carle2020}, Grote et al \cite{Grote2021} and the references therein.